rasilvap/awsTranslator/README.md

 #### troubleshooting

-You need to do a `aws sso login  --profile <profile-name>` and to refresh your credentials and then update them in the `./awas/credentials` file.
+After some time, you would need to do a `aws sso login  --profile <profile-name>` and to refresh your credentials and then update them in the
+`./awas/credentials` file.

 You can use `aws configure list-profiles` to know you current profile.